madhulathachavali/Drug-Effect-Modeling-/README.md

 # Pharmacokinetic and Pharmacodynamic (PK/PD) Modeling of Drug Effects Using Emax Model

-To analyze and model a drug's pharmacokinetics (PK) and pharmacodynamics (PD) using a dataset of simulated drug effects over time, employing an Emax model to understand drug efficacy and optimize dosing schedules.
+To analyze and model a drug's pharmacokinetics (PK) and pharmacodynamics (PD) using a dataset of simulated drug effects over time, employing an Emax model to understand drug efficacy.

 ---